email Mark Bishop

 Chemistry-First Preface

 The Internet chapters for the text have all of the usual components of a printed text and more.
-For example, there are hyperlinks found in grey boxes that take the reader to supporting computer tools.
+For example, there are hyperlinks found in grey boxes that take the reader to supporting computer tools, and the objectives references for the end-of-chapter problems have hyperlinks back to the place in the chapter where the objective is mentioned first.
 You can see an example chapter at

 There is an audio version of the text at